uamoti/uamoti/README.md

 Currently working as a post-doctoral fellow at [CSBL](https://www.csbiology.org) exploring smartwatch data.

-I'm looking forward to move into more computational work, science-related or not.
+I'm looking forward to moving into more computational work, science-related or not.
 Open for any kind of collaboration where I can be of help.

 You can reach me here any time.